Arech/nntl/README.md

 The code itself however should be fairly stable - I'll try to push only stable and well tested changes, though again - no guarantees.
 Remember to check the latest commit comments to find out if there're some instabilities possible.

 ## Warning and Disclaimer
 The code uses very tight loops of mathematical operations that creates a huge load on CPU.
 I've encountered some hardware faults and BSODs on my overclocked system (that I thought to be very stable for a long time), until I relaxed overclocking significantly.
-So, if it'll burn your PC to the ash - don't blame me, you've been warned ;)
+So, if it'll burn your PC to the ash - you've been warned.